 - Spinal Cord Implant: This option is often for failed back syndrome (chronic pain despite surgery) or patients who have pathology but may not be able to undergo or recommended to have spine surgery.
 Leads are guided into the spinal canal under x-ray guidance and for 5 days or so, you can determine if there is positive impact on your pain.
 These leads are removed in the office without pain.
 If you desire to proceed, the implant can be done outpatient surgery or more invasive and overnight stay.

-To learn more about services provided by the Spine and Pain Center at NAO, please call 928-774-7757.
-Appointments are only made by referral only.
+To learn more about services provided at the Spine and Pain Center at NAO, please call 928-774-7757.

 # # #